qtrl.ai vs Volume Shader BM

 Volume Shader BM FAQ

-Is Volume Shader BM free to use?
+Is Volume Shader BM suitable for beginners?